hbatistuzzo/Diamonds_regression/README.md

 <p align="center"><img src="images/diamonds.jfif" alt="fuller"  width="60%"></p>

 The dataset itself doesn't need any cleaning other than the removal of a few lines where dimensions (y or x) are set to zero, which is physically impossible.
-- Univariate Analysis for statistical description yields
+An Univariate Analysis for statistical description yields

 |       |        carat |        depth |        table |        price |            x |            y |            z |
 |------:|-------------:|-------------:|-------------:|-------------:|-------------:|-------------:|-------------:|